In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 For one, it’s boring.
 No one is going to see “Episode 30” and think, “Wow, that sounds interesting.
 I better tune in!”

 You need to give listeners a reason to choose your episode over the millions of others on Google Podcasts.
-Think of your title as an elevator pitch to your episode.
+Think of your podcast title as an elevator pitch to your episode.
 Good ways to build interest include using a question, including a phrase like “How to…” or “X Ways to…”

 Include Keywords in Episode Titles